ikarus-project/ikarus/docs/website/01_framework/finiteElements.md

 The second task of finite elements is to evaluate derived results in the element parameter space, e.g., stresses or geometric quantities.
 This leads to the following interface for the finite elements:
 ## Interface
-Finite elements should have interface methods, which should be no-template and non-virtual (for the latter, considering the non-virtual interface idiom (NVI)), since these methods are used to assemble quantities.
+Finite elements should have interface methods, which should be non-template and non-virtual (for the latter, considering the non-virtual interface idiom (NVI)), since these methods are used to assemble quantities.
 These functions are `calculateScalar`, `calculateVector` and `calculateMatrix`.
 These are public methods.
 Such an interface is provided by the local functions are shown below: